K4ryuu/CS2Maintenance/README.md

 - A working CS2 (Counter-Strike 2) server.
 - CounterStrikeSharp is up to date and is running on your server.
-- A compatible MySQL database (Version 5.2 or higher) set up and configured.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation

-1. **Download the Addon:** Start by downloading the addon from the [GitHub Releases Page](https://github.com/K4ryuu/Project_Template/releases).
+1. **Download the Addon:** Start by downloading the addon from the [GitHub Releases Page](https://github.com/K4ryuu/CS2Maintenance/releases).
 Choose the latest release version.

 2. **Extract the Addon:** After downloading, extract the contents of the addon to the counterstrikesharp/plugins directory on your server.
 Inside the plugins folder, you should have a folder named exactly as the project dll.
 From the releases, you find it pre zipped with the correct name.

-3. **Configuration:** The configuration file (if there is any), will be generated automatically to the same folder after the plugin firt started succesfully.
+3. **Configuration:** The configuration file (if there is any), will be generated automatically to the configs folder, under the plugin's name.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>